gojuno/koptional/README.md

 ## Koptional — Minimalistic Optional type for Kotlin

+Disclaimer:

+>We don't think that Kotlin itself needs `Optional` because it has strong null-safe type system that effectively eliminates need in such a wrapper.
+However there are APIs and libraries like [RxJava 2][rxjava2] which don't accept `null` values.

+>We also think that in many cases you can use `sealed class`es to express abscent values, however in simple cases like passing `String?` through Rx stream `Optional` is a more convenient solution.

+---

 The goal of this implementation is to be convenient to use and fit Kotlin's null-safe type system, which resulted in:

 * Only two functions (mimics Kotlin std `toInt()`/`toBoolean()`/etc):